 Switchpoint model Our second benchmark is Bayesian switchpoint analysis, which is about detecting a change in the frequency of certain events over time.
-We use the model from [19] with continuous priors and its 111 real-world data points about the frequency of coal-mining accidents.
+We use the model from [23] with continuous priors and its 111 real-world data points about the frequency of coal-mining accidents.
 We compare both the moment errors (Fig. 3) and the TVD errors (Fig. 2a).
-In both cases, the approximations are either inaccurate or take longer than our exact method.
+In both cases, the approximations are less accurate and take longer than our exact method.